The Fair Labor Standards Act (FLSA) of 1938 is a federal law that protects

 child labor regulations.
 The FLSA also requires employer recordkeeping.

 employment law attorneys represent clients in efforts to recover back wages and related

 damages in cases involving FLSA violations.
 Clients can pursue FLSA lawsuits

 as part of a class action or on an individual basis, depending on the

 circumstances of their case.

-fees are part of the compensation awarded in FLSA cases.
+part of the compensation awarded in FLSA cases.

 FLSA Exempt Employees